 Intent Behind Each Strike – Muay Thai fighters tend to throw short combinations or singular shots where each strike is intended to land with maximum power.

 Strike Selections – Since punching techniques score the least in Muay Thai competitions, preference is given to other striking options.
 In Muay Thai competition, a punch will not score as much as kick, unless the punch results in a knockout.

 Clinching Options - Clinching is very important offensive position for all muay thai fighters where they can throw knees and elbows as well as take an opponent down.

-Patience - Contrary to belief, Muay Thai fighters do not simply stand in place and swing away at each other.
+Patience – Contrary to popular belief, Muay Thai fighters do not simply stand in place and swing away at each other.
 They are actually very patient in looking for openings and picking at their opponent.
 Once the later round occurs, this intensity elevates quickly and the fighters will release more powerful combinations.